Skip to main navigation Skip to main content

 Credit: Lynn Savarese

-Edwidge Danticat is the author of We’re Alone (forthcoming September 2024), Everything Inside, winner of the National Book Critics Circle Award in fiction, and The Art of Death, a National Book Critics Award finalist in criticism.
-She lives in New York and teaches at Columbia University.
+Edwidge Danticat is the author of Everything Inside, winner of the National Book Critics Circle Award in fiction, and The Art of Death, a finalist for the National Book Critics Circle Award in criticism.
+She teaches at Columbia University.

 http://www.edwidgedanticat.com/